29next/developer-docs/docs/apps/event-tracking.md

 ### Access App Settings Inside Event Tracker

-Apps also have Settings that can be used to control the configuration of how the app works.
+Apps also have Settings that can be used to control the configuration of how the app works, such as enabling or disabling some funcationality, or adding an ID into for the tracking script.

 Access the settings keys in your event tracker for configuration variables in your javascript.